dorian-marchal/phonegap-boilerplate/documentation/routing.md

     require('app/views/Show'),
 ],

-// PageViews in "layoutForPages" are automatically associated with
+// Pages in "layoutForPages" are automatically associated with
 // their layout.
 For example, here, this action is created :
 // ContactController.show: function() {
 //     this._loadPage(this.layouts.layout, this.pages.contactShow);
 // }
-// (Note that "layout" is the Layout name, and "contactShow", the PageView name)
+// (Note that "layout" is the Layout name, and "contactShow", the Page name)
 layoutForPages: {
     show: {
         page: 'contactShow',